 In very rare cases a local Council may apply to the Magistrates’ Court for a warrant committing a debtor to prison in the event of non-payment of Council Tax.
-The Council will only ever take this exceptional step when all other efforts to enforce the Liability Order have failed.
-It is very important however to be aware that if committal proceedings are taken, this may only be on two very specific grounds; either wilful refusal or culpable neglect.
+The Council will only ever take this exceptional step when all other efforts to enforce the Liability Order has failed.
+It is important to be aware that if committal proceedings are taken, this may only be on two very specific grounds; either wilful refusal or culpable neglect.

 What is wilful refusal?

-This is where a debtor refuses to pay the council tax debt (when they are financially able to do so).
+This is where a person refuses to pay the council tax debt (when they are financially able to do so).
 For example; if you have financial difficulties but had written to the council (or bailiff company) to outline your circumstances and to make a sensible payment proposal and in particular, one that would clear the debt before the start of the new council tax year (April) then the local authority would have great difficulty convincing a court that you are refusing to pay.
 This is why it is so important to write to the local authority (or bailiff company) outlining a payment proposal because, by doing so; you have documentary proof that you are not refusing to pay.

 What is culpable neglect?